Course Outline

 Demonstrate advanced, high-quality research (including identification of appropriate primary and academic secondary sources);

-Demonstrate advanced written skills by crafting a compelling, cohesive podcast pitch that uses relevant historical and theoretical ideas; and
+Demonstrate advanced written skills by crafting a compelling, cohesive podcast pitch and script outline that use relevant historical and theoretical ideas; and

 Criteria: